Mohamad-sakib/step-journey/presentation.md

 ## game project

-- enjoyed when other build got failed
+- enjoyed when others build failed
 - learned the value of using tdd
-- got to know about other
+- got to know about others
-- learned how to resolve conflict in team / how to work in team
+- learned how to resolve conflicts in team / how to work in team
-- contributing in team
+- contribution in the team project
-- try fast and fail fast
 - had learned lot about technolgy during project {like svg}
+- came to office some saturdays for working on projects and for showcases. metors bought snacks for us on those saturdays

 ## advent of code